videofeedback/MIDI_Tutorial_Part2/README.md

 The device has to be Re-Mapped to change the functionality from Default to Alternative or equivalent to each manufacturer.
 (Watch the tutorial for instructions).

+Note of the author: I am aware that this is a big limitation, but this little unknown MIDI functionality is one of the most important to be exploded by Virtual Production.
+Alternatives like OSC controllers are an option that will be explored later, but the physical option that these digital encoders offers is without a doubt a remarkable feature.
+Look for "360-Degree" knobs or "Digital-Encoders".
+The list above is just an example of "Under $120" alternatives.

 ## Instructions
 ### 1) Create an Unreal Engine 4.27.1 "Virtual Production" project from templates.